 Many opportunities are available to travel around the world through Texas A&M University.
 The Study Abroad Programs office oversees trips sponsored by departments all over campus and has up to date lists of new programs and trips being offered.
 As their motto says, “Go Away” on a study abroad trip!

-Field experience (an internship) is a requirement for several degree options and is recommended to all students.
+Field experience (an internship) is a requirement for all degree options and is highly recommended to students.
 By completing an internship, students have the opportunity to use the skills they have learned in a real world environment.
 Not only are they applying the knowledge they have attained throughout their academic career, but they are gaining job experience including networking and “people skills”.

 The locations and fields where students interned were limited only by their imagination and resourcefulness.
 Examples of internships can be found here: http://wfscjobs.tamu.edu/?job_category=internships